-Each of the above options allows you to filter out things that aren't relevant to what you're looking for.
+Each of the above options allow you to filter out things that aren't relevant to what you're looking for.
 This can be crucial, as the log can fill up fast if there's a lot going on!

 Most common issues present with symptoms such as a cue starting only to stop seconds later, or an indicator not responding as expected.
-Typically, issues like these arise from small conflicts or CueScript errors somewhere within the show, but where?
+Typically, issues like these arise from small conflicts or CueScript errors somwhere within the show, but where?
 Is a macro modifying the playback just after a cue has begun, or is it a rule?
 Is there a "Set" rule overriding the indicator value?
 These types of things can be increasingly tough to find, however, this is where the System Log can save the day.

 For example, take a look at the log above.
 As you can see, the button is pressed, triggering a cascading array of events.
 As you follow along, you see that after the Cue is called, the button is turned off (expected behavior), then a macro is called.
 Finally, you see that the macro turns the button back on (unexpected behavior).
-By simply enabling "Button Events" and "CueScript Commands" in the Debug menu and trailing along, we are able to easily see where the problem is occurring and the remedy.
+By simply enabling "Button Events" and "CueScript Commands" in the Debug menu and trailing along, we are able to easily see where the problem is occuring and it's remedy.
 Easy as that!

 I would be remiss not to mention a few small tips, such as the button, which adds a handy divider to the log to help break things up.